SamerElhamdo/x-twitter-mcp-server/README.md

 A Model Context Protocol (MCP) server for interacting with Twitter (X) via AI tools.
 This server allows you to fetch tweets, post tweets, search Twitter, manage followers, and more, all through natural language commands in AI Tools.

+**⚠️ IMPORTANT: This server now requires Twitter API credentials to be provided in each request for enhanced security and flexibility.**

 <a href="https://glama.ai/mcp/servers/@rafaljanicki/x-twitter-mcp-server">
   <img width="380" height="200" src="https://glama.ai/mcp/servers/@rafaljanicki/x-twitter-mcp-server/badge" alt="X (Twitter) server MCP server" />
 </a>